 Build Your Self-Esteem

 Often in life, you need other people to give you compliments and build you up.
 When you dress to go out, you want someone to tell you that you look beautiful or handsome.
 Or when you cross a milestone in your life, you want someone to notice.

 You have to believe in yourself.
 It is nice to receive compliments to make your climb up the rollercoaster easier, but when no one notices, you will begin your descent again.
 You can’t base who you are on what others think of you.

 Whatever it is that takes you to the bottom of your rollercoaster is what you need to face.
 Is it fear of failure or lack of confidence.
 Facing your fear head-on takes courage

 Having a dream is good.
 Your destiny is in your hands with the choices you make.
-You can contemplate the possibility for your future.
+You can contemplate the possibility of your future.
 Build your future on faith and hope and watch your imagination grow.

 Hold your head up high, begin the climb up, know that when you reach the top, you will come back down.
-In your mind recognize this as a learning experience to better yourself and rebuild your paradigm for the future.
+In your mind, recognize this as a learning experience to better yourself and rebuild your paradigm for the future.

 Has or is your life a rollercoaster?
 Do you have a story to share with us?
 We would love to hear it.
 If you have questions or comments, please leave them in the comment section below.